Estimated reading time: 7 minutes

 Can stress really cause communication problems in children?

 Yes.
-When a child’s nervous system is in fight, flight, or freeze mode, their brain can’t easily access the parts needed for clear speech.
+Stress can absolutely cause communication problems in children because when the nervous system is in fight, flight, or freeze mode, the brain can’t easily access language.
 It’s not about ability—it’s about overwhelm.

 My child talks fine sometimes but goes silent when upset.
 Is that a red flag?